jelodge/GeneralAssemblyCapstone/README.md

 ![wine_glasses](images/wine_glasses.jpg)

 Photo by <a href="https://unsplash.com/@qwitka?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Maksym Kaharlytskyi</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 **INTRO**

 This project was completed independently over the course of 4 weeks as part of the General Assembly Data Science Immersive course.
 The principal goal of the investigation was to build a model capable of predicting wine prices based on a number of different features and a brief, descriptive review from professional wine critics.
+Upon completion of the course, other avenues of investigation have also been carried out; this project is still a work-in-progress, and updates will be pushed to this repo over time.

 **BACKGROUND**

 The wine trade was estimated to be worth over $325bn in 2020, and is expected to continue growing at around 5% year-on-year for the next 7 years.
 With such a large amount of money being spent on wine, being able to estimate the prices of wines based on their features alone would prove very useful to those in the wine trade, both in providing assurances of their transactions as well as being able to spot outliers that may suggest a wine being over or under priced.
+This investigation can also be carried out on the natural language reviews of wines, to see if there are any features in particular which are effective predictors of a wine's price.

 **GOALS**